Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 **(Gene1)--Value?--(Gene2)**

 We do not have geographic distance between genes, but we do have observations of each gene's relative expression values across the Genotype by Environment by Tissue type combinations.
-We can reduce this data down if we did a simple correlation based analysis of the data.
+We can reduce this data down by performing a simple correlation based analysis of the data.
 We could calculate a correlation coefficient (a value between -1 and +1) between each gene with every other gene in our data set.
 The network would look like this for all gene pairs:

 **(Gene1)--Correlation--(Gene2)**

 There are **MANY** important caveats and limitations to this approach outlined **[here](http://www.nature.com/nrg/journal/v16/n2/full/nrg3868.html)**, but for learning purposes correlation networks are great.
-To start constructing an adjacency matrix of a gene network lets put some constraints on what we want to call an edge.
-Lets say greater than 0.7 correlation (+ or -) between genes we will draw an edge value of 1, if not it will get a 0.
+To start constructing an adjacency matrix of a gene network let's put some constraints on what we want to call an edge.
+Let's that if the absolute correlation coefficient between genes is greater than 0.7 (i.e. + or -) then we will assign an edge value of 1, if not it will get a 0.
 This is called an unsigned network.
 There is no sign associated with the positive or negative correlation values represented in our adjacency matrix.

 **(Gene1)--(+0.9)--(Gene2)**